-Case Discussion: Unilever Brazil
+Case Discussion: Unilever Brazil (more detailed guidance on Canvas)

 - 1) Should Unilever invest in a lower-margin segment?
 That is, is the segment attractive and can Unilever make money? - 2) Now, assume Unilever enters: - a.
-Explain whether they should: (1) develop a new brand, or (2) reposition one of their existing brands. - b.
+Explain whether they should: (1) develop a new brand, or (2) reposition one of their existing brands - b.
 Write a positioning statement for your new/repositioned brand. - c.
 Explain how you would implement the 4Ps for your new/repositioned brand. - 3) Compute the break-even cannibalization rate for the new brand.

-Case Write-Up and Discussion (see below for case write-up format) Mountain Man Brewing
+Case Write-Up and Discussion (see below for case write-up format)